x71c9/uranio/README.md

 # Uranio monorepo

-This repo contains as submodules all the Uranio repos.
+This repo contains all the Uranio repos as submodules.

 ## How Uranio and Uranio CLI work under the hood.